-- Council should contact DNR (now DECC) to have an alarm system, with automated messaging, developed and activated. - A water level marker should be placed at a visible location from Squires Way (to be installed on the upstream side of Squires Way).
+- Council should contact DECC to have an alarm system, with automated messaging, developed and activated. - A water level marker should be placed at a visible location from the footbridge (to be installed on the upstream side of the footbridge).
 This will assist with determining water levels in the event of a mechanical breakout if access to the internet is lost.
 The water level marker should also be accompanied by clear signage which outlines this Policy and the marker should have a clear mark at 1.6 mAHD (the trigger level).
-This will inform residents of the Policy and the level at which Council will undertake a mechanical breakout. - White pole markers should be placed in Puckeys Estate to direct the 4WD backhoe operator to the most appropriate pilot channel location and orientation.
+This will inform residents of the Policy and the level at which Council will undertake a mechanical breakout. - White pole markers should be placed in the dune system adjacent to the entrance (on the northern side) to direct the 4WD backhoe operator to the most appropriate pilot channel location and orientation.
 These should be constructed from fairly sizable poles with a diameter greater than 20cm and the top half of the poles painted white.
-The two poles should be located relatively close to each other to minimise disturbance on surrounding area.
-Where the poles are located in an open space they may be integrated for community education (e.g. with flood levels or decorative information).
-The size of the poles is intended to prevent vandalism. - A berm height pole is to be established upstream of the stormwater drain near the lagoon entrance.
-This berm height pole will be marked with increments greater than 1 mAHD and can be used to "eye in" the berm height, taking into account the saddle of the berm.
-This method provides an indicative measure of berm height only.
+The two poles should be located relatively close to each other.
+Given the poles are located in an open space it is recommended they be integrated for community education (e.g. with design flood levels or decorative information with a heritage theme).
+The size of the poles in intended to prevent vandalism.